-The full time Special Education Graduate Certificate fee unit is \$2,364.75 and the minimum fee for the Graduate Certificate is three full-time tuition units.
+The full-time Special Education Graduate Certificate fee unit is \$2,364.75 for domestic students and \$3,376.87 for international students.
+The minimum fee for the Graduate Certificate is three full-time tuition units.

 Program Fees for Full-Time MBA Students